 |Parking Lot Longitude||-105.64038|

-The hike to Mills Lake begins from the Glacier Gorge Trailhead on Bear Lake Road, located 8 miles from the turn-off at Highway 36.
-Due to the extreme popularity of the Bear Lake Road area you may want to consider using the free park shuttle to access the trailhead during the peak tourist season.
+The hike to Mills Lake begins from the Glacier Gorge Trailhead, located on Bear Lake Road almost 8 miles from the turn-off at Highway 36.
+Due to the extreme popularity of the Bear Lake Road area you may want to consider using the free park shuttle to access the trailhead during peak tourist season.

 At just over eight-tenths of a mile hikers will reach Alberta Falls, one of the more popular hiking destinations in the park.
-This scenic 30-foot waterfall, which thunders down a small gorge on Glacier Creek, is named after Alberta Sprague, the wife of Abner Sprague, one of the original settlers in the Estes Park area.
+This scenic 30-foot waterfall thunders down a small gorge on Glacier Creek, and is named after Alberta Sprague, the wife of Abner Sprague, one of the original settlers in the Estes Park area.

-The next section of trail, between Alberta Falls and Mills Junction, was rehabilitated by the park and the Rocky Mountain Nature Association as part of a major multi-year project that was completed in 2012.
+The next section of trail, between Alberta Falls and Mills Junction, was rehabilitated by the National Park Service and the Rocky Mountain Conservancy as part of a major, multi-year project that was completed in 2012.

-At 1.6 miles hikers will reach the North Longs Peak Trail junction.
-To continue on towards Mills Lake, hikers should turn right here.
+At 1.6 miles hikers will arrive at the North Longs Peak Trail junction.
+To continue on towards your destination hikers should turn right here.

-To continue on to Mills Lake hikers should turn left at this junction.
-After a short distance the trail crosses over Vale Brook, at which point you’ll enter the majestic Glacier Gorge.
+To continue on towards Mills Lake hikers should turn left at this junction.
+After a short distance the trail crosses over Vale Brook, at which point you'll enter the majestic Glacier Gorge.

 At 2.4 miles hikers will cross over Glacier Creek.
 Just past the footbridge is Glacier Falls, a 30-foot waterfall that requires a short off-trail side trip to reach a viewing area near its base.